Jean Bartel

 Jean Bartel (born Jean Bartlemeh; October 26, 1923 – March 6, 2011) was Miss California and Miss America 1943.

 Early life

-Bartel was from Los Angeles, California.
+Bartel was from Los Angeles.
 She was born Jean Bartlemeh; later her name was shortened to Bartel.

 Pageantry

 She initially entered the pageant after learning one of the judges was Broadway actor and producer, W. Horace Schmidlapp.
 As talent counted for 50% of the score, she thought it was a way to launch her career on Broadway.
 Not only was she named Miss America after a vocal performance the press hailed as "forceful and dramatic", but she landed a career on Broadway and an agent who booked her on tours in South America, the Middle East, Europe, Canada, and in every State of the Union except Maine.
 She won the talent and swimsuit awards at the national pageant.
 At 5 feet 8 inches tall, Bartel was the tallest pageant winner up to that time.
 There had been comparisons between Bartel and popular blond actress Carole Lombard.

 She was the first college student to win the title of Miss America.
 After visiting her sorority sisters in Kappa Kappa Gamma around the country, she and her travelling companion developed the idea of awarding scholarships to those who competed in the Miss America Organization.
 The Miss America Organization is now the world's largest provider of scholarships for women in the world.